Dosage Form: tablet, film coated

-Carisoprodol, the active ingredient in Carisoprodol tablets, has been subject to abuse, dependence, withdrawal, misuse, and criminal diversion. [see Drug Abuse and Dependence (9.1, 9.2, 9.3)].
-Abuse of Carisoprodol poses a risk of overdosage which may lead to death, CNS and respiratory depression, hypotension, seizures, and other disorders [see Overdosage (10)].
+Carisoprodol, the active ingredient in Carisoprodol tablets, USP, has been subject to abuse, dependence, and withdrawal, misuse and criminal diversion. [ see Drug Abuse and Dependence ( 9.1, 9.2, 9.3) ].
+Abuse of Carisoprodol tablets, USP poses a risk of overdosage which may lead to death, CNS and respiratory depression, hypotension, seizures, and other disorders [ see Overdosage ( 10) ].

-To reduce the risk of Carisoprodol abuse, assess the risk of abuse prior to prescribing.
+To reduce the risk of Carisoprodol tablets, USP abuse assess the risk of abuse prior to prescribing.
 After prescribing, limit the length of treatment to three weeks for the relief of acute musculoskeletal discomfort, keep careful prescription records, monitor for signs of abuse and overdose, and educate patients and their families about abuse and on proper storage and disposal.

 Clinical Studies Experience